 Paint vs Wallpaper vs Wall Panels (What to Use Where!)

-Paint, wallpaper, and wall panels each have their strengths, and where you can use them can give the entire bedroom a lift up and its own unique identity.
+Paint, wallpaper, and wall panel designs each have their strengths, and where you can use them can give the entire bedroom a lift and its own unique identity.

 Use it: You can use it as a feature wall behind the bed or in a reading corner.
 Try textured wallpapers like linen weave or faux concrete for a masculine yet refined touch.